Home Hip Replacement

 Staged hip replacement involves replacing both hips one at a time in two separate surgeries.
 A bilateral hip replacement involves replacing both hips during one surgery.

-Because the risk of blood loss during surgery is greater and patients are under anesthesia for twice as long (up to four hours), bilateral hip replacement is typically recommended for younger patients.
+Because the risk of blood loss during surgery is greater and patients are under anesthesia for twice as long (up to four hours), bilateral hip replacement is typically recommended for younger and healthier patients.
 Patients are also more likely to require longer hospitalization or inpatient rehab, as well as more rigorous physical therapy and exercise.

 Types of Implants